Exploring nuclear modification using one-point energy correlator at the electron-ion collider

 In summary, exploring the OPEC in back-to-back and collinear limits in $e+p$ and $e+A$ collisions presents a fertile ground for studying TMD physics and cold nuclear effects.
-We anticipate the insights obtained from OPEC will play a pivotal role in studying the cold nuclear matter produced in the upcoming EIC.
+We anticipate the insights obtained from OPEC will play a pivotal role in studying cold nuclear matter effects at the upcoming EIC.